kbubar/kbubar.github.io/_pages/about.md

     overlay_image: https://kbubar.github.io/images/CU_fall.jpeg
 ---

-Please note that my website is currently under revision.

-A little bit about me
+About Me
 ------
 Hi!
 I'm Kate.
-I am an applied mathematician with a passion for mathematical biology.
-More specifically, I am interested in developing mathematical models and other quantitative tools to better understand the complexities of infectious disease dynamics and inform public health policy.
-Some of my previous project topics include vaccine prioritization for COVID-19 and evaluating the performance of vaccinate-or-test policies in populations with mixed-vaccination status.
+I'm a postdoctoral scholar in the Division of Infectious Diseases and Geographic Medicine at Stanford University in the Lo Lab.
+With a background in mathematics, statistics, and infectious disease epidemiology, I am passionate about using data-driven mathematical models to study infectious disease transmission and the impact of public health interventions.
+My research aims to reduce disease burden and inform public health policy.

-I am currently a Computer Science PhD student in the Larremore Lab at the University of Colorado Boulder.
-I am also a part of the Interdisciplinary Quantitative Biology program at CU's BioFrontiers Institute.
-I earned a Master's in Applied Math from the University of Colorado Boulder and a Bachelor's of Science in Applied Math and Statistics from the Colorado School of Mines.
+I earned my PhD in Computer Science from the University of Colorado Boulder, where I worked with Dan Larremore and was part of the Interdisciplinary Quantitative Biology program at CU's BioFrontiers Institute.
+I also hold a Master's in Applied Math from CU Boulder and a Bachelor's of Science in Applied Math and Statistics from the Colorado School of Mines.

 I'm originally from Seattle, WA and love the Pacific Northwest.
-When I'm not working, I enjoy playing volleyball, trying new recipes and painting.
+When I'm not working, I enjoy playing volleyball, trying new recipes, and painting.

 Education
 ------
-PhD in Computer Science, University of Colorado Boulder (in progress) \
+**PhD in Computer Science**, University of Colorado Boulder (2024) \
+Dissertation: "Quantifying the Effectiveness of Infectious Disease Interventions in Heterogeneous Populations" \
+Advisor: Dan Larremore

-Certificate in Interdisciplinary Quantitative Biology, University of Colorado Boulder (in progress) \
+**Certificate in Interdisciplinary Quantitative Biology**, University of Colorado Boulder (2024)

-Master's in Applied Math, University of Colorado Boulder (2022) \
+**Master's in Applied Math**, University of Colorado Boulder (2022)

-B.S.
-Applied Math and Statistics, Colorado School of Mines (2019)
+**B.S.
+Applied Math and Statistics**, Colorado School of Mines (2019) \
+*summa cum laude*, Emphasis in Computational and Applied Math